allmonday/resolver-vs-graphql/README-en.md

       return stories
 ```

-Then, inside the DataLoader, the parameters need to be split.
-At this time, the second parameter in the Tuple is actually redundant.
+Then extract them inside the Dataloader, where the second parameter in the Tuple is actually quite redundant.

 ```python
 async def batch_load_stories_with_filter(input: List[Tuple[int, List[int]]]) -> List[List["Story"]]: